 The Stranger in the House by Shari Lapena

-Same author, even more enjoyable.
+Same author, but this book was even more enjoyable.
 Flippity flip this was good.
 As I was thinking of books to include I remembered this one in particular.
 Yes the Couple Next Door had been a breeze on the plane, well this was more of a tense read when I was on the ferry round to Dubrovnik.

 I was captivated.
 The story went were I expected then BOOM it all changed and I had to cling onto it for dear life to keep up.
 I’ve now thought about it so much I need to read it again, it’s like a film you want to keep re-watching and reliving.